Recent Changes -

 INTRODUCTION

-Known as "the Triumphant City," Cairo is the largest city in the Middle East and in Africa.
+Known as "the Triumphant City," Cairo is largest city in the Middle East and in Africa.
 It's capital, Egypt, has Egyptian pyramids such as the Great Pyramids of Giza, located on the edge of the city, ancient temples, tombs, Christian churches, magnificent Muslim monuments, and the Egyptian Antiquities Museum.

 HISTORY